satyaSK/Modulated-ConvNet-CIFAR10/README.md

 * To observe the effectiveness of batch normalization(batch normalization actually works!!).

 # What's batch normalization bro?
+* batch normalization will apply a transformation, that maintains the mean activation, close to zero, and the activation standard deviation close to one, this allows for faster learning and higher overall accuracy.
 * Basically to avoid high fluctuations(w.r.t magnitude) or instability of data flowing through the layers of our neural network, we want to normalize every output feature of every layer, such that it is zero centered.
 * Effectively we want the ```mean = 0``` and ```variance = 1```.
 * So on normalizing X(the input features) to take on similar range of values, we can speed up learning.
 Also, instead of normalizing the inputs only, we want to normalize all the values in our hidden units as well.
 But wait, there is more to it than this.